-Hook-shielding devices are effective technologies for reducing seabird bycatch.
-There is less seabird bycatch when the baited hooks are protected from seabird attacks by a hook-shielding device (Sullivan et al. 2017, Baker et al. 2016, Barrington 2016).
-ACAP recommends the use of hook-shielding devices that encase the point and barb of baited hooks to prevent seabird attacks during line setting until a prescribed depth is reached (a minimum of 10 m), or until after a minimum period of immersion has occurred (a minimum of 10 min) that ensures that the baited hooks are released beyond the foraging depth of most seabirds (ACAP 2017).
-ACAP presently recommends using two hook-shielding devices that meet ACAP's stipulated performance requirements, the 'Hookpod' (68 g minimum weight) and 'Smart Tuna Hook (40 g minimum weight) (ACAP 2017).
-The former remains attached to the branchline, while the latter detaches at depth during setting.
+In 2016 ACAP recognised hook-shielding devices as a best practice mitigation option, providing a stand-alone alternative to the measures described above (Sullivan et al. 2017, Baker et al. 2016, Barrington 2016).
+Hook-shielding devices encase the point and barb of baited hooks to prevent seabird attacks during line setting until a prescribed depth is reached (a minimum of 10 m), or until after a minimum period of immersion has occurred (a minimum of 10 min) that ensures that the baited hooks are released beyond the foraging depth of most seabirds (ACAP 2017).
+Presently, three hook-shielding devices have been assessed to meet ACAP's stipulated performance requirements, the 'Hookpod LEDTM' (68 g minimum weight), the Hookpod Mini (45 g minimum weight) and 'Smart Tuna Hook' (40 g minimum weight) (ACAP 2021).